 Implementing Healthcare AI

 This post builds off of a previous introduction to the healthcare AI lifecycle and a discussion on healthcare AI development.
-These are not necessary pre-reading, but they provide some additional context/grounding.
+These are not necessary pre-reading, but they provide a good background for the main focus of this post: Implementation Implementation is the work of integrating and utilizing an AI model into clinical care.

 Healthcare AI implementation portion of the lifecycle.
 Implementation is the creation of models and involves predictive task selection, data access, data preparation, model training, and model validation.